iGEL/it/README.md

 * Fork it
 * Create a feature branch (`git checkout -b my-new-feature`)
 * Create one or more failing specs.
-I don't accept pull requests without spec changes.
+If you change code (feature or bug), I won't accept a pull request unless you changed specs.
 * Fix the specs by implementing the feature/bug fix
 * Push and open a pull request